TomHinkle.net

 Dad

-I have three daughters, ages sixteen, fourteen and twelve.
+I have three daughters, ages sixteen, fifteen and thirteen.

 My kids are the best.
 We like singing and hiking and riding bikes together and they crack me up and keep me honest.